Response time central-limit and failure rate estimation for stationary periodic rate monotonic real-time systems: Simulations

-In this section, we apply our results with simulated data.
 The simulated data is generated using \simso~\cite{cheramy2014}, a Python framework used to generate arrivals of jobs and scheduling policies.
-A modified version of \simso~\cite{originSimso} allows to generate random inter-arrival times and random execution times \cite{simso}\footnote{\url{https://github.com/kevinzagalo/simso/blob/main/generator/task_generator.py}}.
-We study the quality of the estimation as a function of utilization level.
-We show that the utilization, the better the estimation.
-We also check how much the IG bound is larger than the empirical deadline miss probabilities,
+A modified version of \simso\footnote{\url{https://github.com/kevinzagalo/simso}} allows to generate random inter-arrival times (for the offset) and random execution times \footnote{\url{https://github.com/kevinzagalo/simso/blob/main/generator/task_generator.py}}.
+We study the quality of the estimation as a function of the mean utilization level.
+We show that when the mean utilization gets closer to $1$, the estimation becomes better.
+We also check how much the IG bound is larger than the empirical failure rates,

-Consider a task set where the probability density functions $(f_i)_i$ of the execution times $(C_i)_i$ are known.
-From \simso~we generate the response times of tasks with the RM scheduling policy from the probability functions $(f_i, i=1, \dots, 28)$.
-Their parameters are given in Table~\ref{tab:exp}.
-The distributions of execution times used in the simulations are generated with UUnifast \cite{bini2005measuring}, to emphasize the fact that $f_i$ can be any distribution ($D/G/1$ queue).
+Consider a task set where the probability density functions of the execution times are known.
+We generate such task set with the UUnifast method \cite[Section~3.6]{bini2005measuring} and log-uniform periods according to the procedure described in \cite[Section 6.1]{davis2009priority}.
+From \simso~we generate the response times of tasks with the RM scheduling policy from the execution time's statistics given in Table~\ref{tab:exp}.
 Two methods are used: one with a finite support where the maximal utilization $u_i^{max}$ is finite, and another one with an infinite support with exponential distributions where the maximal utilization is not defined.
-This schedule is instantiated $100$ times, thus in \figurename~\ref{fig:distance}(a), the box-plots of each task are based on $100$ estimators.
-Also note in \figurename~\ref{fig:distance}(a) that the variability of the estimates decreases with the priority level.
-Because of the fixed-priority structure of RM, we can see in \figurename~\ref{fig:distance} that the error of the estimation decreases with the priority level.
+This schedule is instantiated $1\,000$ times, thus in \figurename~\ref{fig:distance}, the distance between the MLE and simulations are based on $1\,000$ estimators.
+Also note in \figurename~\ref{fig:distance} that the variability of the estimates decreases with respect to the mean utilization.
+Because of the static-priority structure of RM, we can see in \figurename~\ref{fig:distance} that the error of the estimation decreases when the mean utilization goes to $1$.
 The first task is never preempted, so its response time is always equal to its execution time.
 Therefore the estimation of its response time cannot be good in general.